shan0ar/XSSearch/README.md

 # XSSearch

-**xssearch.py** is a fast, flexible, and browser-based XSS payload tester for web applications.
+**xssearch.py** is a fast, flexible, browser-based XSS payload tester for web applications.
-It uses Selenium and Chrome to automate XSS detection, supports customizable wordlists, GET/POST/complex requests, progress reporting, and now lets you provide a custom cookie for session-based GET fuzzing.
+It uses Selenium and Chrome to automate XSS detection, supports customizable wordlists, GET/POST/complex requests, progress reporting, and lets you provide a custom cookie for session-based GET fuzzing.
+**NEW:** You can now test multiple URLs at once (with `--list`) and get clean interruption handling!

 ---